Satellite Collection Object: Using SP3 Files

 1. Insert an Area Target () object using the Select Countries and US States () method.

-2. Clear the US States checkbox in the List Selections frame when the Select Countries And US States dialog box opens.
+2. Clear the US States check box in the List Selections panel when the Select Countries And US States dialog box opens.

 3. Select United_States_of_America in the countries list on the left.